 From free or reduced college tuition to revised income-driven repayment plans, Biden’s potential policies could radically change student loan borrowers’ financial picture.

 In addition to these more systemic changes, Biden has also suggested more immediate relief.
 One measure proposed in Biden’s Emergency Action Plan would grant all federal student loan borrowers $10,000 or more in student loan forgiveness in order to promote economic recovery.
 Unlike the long-term forgiveness indicated in his other proposals, this student loan cancellation wouldn’t be conditional on service.

-What’s more, a 2019 Bankrate survey found that 73 percent of millenials have delayed major life milestones due to their student loan debt.
+What’s more, a Bankrate survey found that 73 percent of millennials have delayed major life milestones due to their student loan debt.
 With $10,000 alleviated, those goals could be more attainable.
 To put it into perspective, $10,000 could pay for a car or serve as a down payment on a home.

-Biden will likely avoid an executive order
+Biden is exploring the possibility of an executive order

 How likely it is that this measure will pass depends in part on the details of the policy, says financial aid expert Mark Kantrowitz.
 Sens.
 Elizabeth Warren and Chuck Schumer have also put pressure on Biden to increase the forgiveness amount to $50,000, so the details about how much forgiveness a student loan borrower could receive may change.

 Whether or not Biden will use an executive order for student loan forgiveness has been the subject of debate.
 On Nov.
 16, 2020, Sen. Warren tweeted, “Student loan debt is holding back a whole generation from buying homes, starting small businesses, and saving for retirement – all things we rely on to grow our economy.
 Executive action to #CancelStudentDebt would be a huge economic stimulus during and after this crisis.”